Caring for Ram Cichlids: A Step-by-Step Guide

 Size

-The Mikrogeophagus ramirezi is a relatively small fish.
-On average, they reach a size of about 2 to 3 inches (5 to 7.5 centimeters) in length when fully grown.
-Males and females are typically similar in size, with males sometimes being slightly larger and more colorful than females.
-These compact dimensions make them suitable for smaller aquariums and community tanks with other peaceful fish species.
+The Mikrogeophagus ramirezi typically reaches about 2 to 3 inches (5 to 7.5 centimeters) in length when fully grown.
+Both males and females are generally similar in size, although males can be slightly larger and more vividly colored.
+This compact size makes them well-suited for smaller aquariums and community tanks alongside other peaceful species.

 Lifespan